All the syllabus for current red + black stripe belt students to learn in order to gain their black belt (1st dan).

 Free Sparring – three rounds.

 At this grade you should be knowledgeable in ALL theory up to and including this grade.
-You are also expected to have read about TaeKwon-Do and its history further than your blue book – you should be able to answer the following (example) questions:-
+You are also expected to have read about TaeKwon-Do and its history further than your handbook – you should be able to answer the following (example) questions:-

 - Why do you do TaeKwon-Do?